japhv/mycourses-haskell-clone/README.md

 		Student will have GET, POST, PUT, DELETE

 	+ MVC specification:
 		The model in our MVC is implemented as TemplateHaskell using Persistent, and activated by activating the GHC extensions {# TemplateHaskell, Persistent}.
 		These allow us to speifcy the entities we wish to create in the database once at a high level, which is then compiled into full Haskell by TH [TemplateHaskell], so that the user does not have to construct large amounts of boiler-plate code.
 GADTs then encode both the type of the entity and the type of the field when defining our model.
-The entities we defined are: Student, Course,
+		The entities we defined are: Student, Course,...

 Briefly describe the structure of the code (what are the main components, the module dependency structure):